Chicken Fajita Pasta Bake

 You can use any cheese you’d like on top of your pasta bake.
 Though I’d stick to softer melting cheeses if possible.

-You could also use a mixture of cheddar powder like in my chorizo dip or make a cheese sauce like in my bacon gouda breakfast enchiladas or cajun mac and cheese recipes.
+You could also use a mixture of cheddar powder like in my buffalo chicken mac and cheese.
+You could also make a cheese sauce like in my bacon gouda breakfast enchiladas or cajun mac and cheese recipes.
 Just swap the type of cheese to fit your taste.

 Hot Sauce and Chicken Stock